cypress-io/cypress-documentation/source/guides/guides/debugging.md

 ## Run the Cypress app by itself

 Cypress comes with an npm CLI module that parses the arguments, starts the Xvfb server (if necessary), and then opens the Test Runner application built on top of {% url "Electron" https://electronjs.org/ %}.

-Some common situations on why you would want to do this are:
+Some common situations on why you would want to run the Cypress app by itself are to:

 - debug Cypress not starting or hanging
 - debug problems related to the way CLI arguments are parsed by the npm CLI module